plasma-js/plasma/README.md

 For more details about templating, visit the site of nunjucks clicking [here](https://mozilla.github.io/nunjucks/templating.html).

-Project made with <3 under the MIT License.
+Project made with <3 under the Apache License.